ZachVec/Notes/15445/homework1.md

 As concluded in the provided [note](https://15445.courses.cs.cmu.edu/fall2020/notes/02-advancedsql.pdf), nested queries can show up in almost any part of query.
 But in my practice, nested queries never appeared in `SELECT` Output targets, can be replaced with `WITH` clause and be more readable.
 The only part the nested query shows up is the `WHERE` clause.

-In my practice, if you are gonna select those with certain criterion like `id = some_kinda_id`, the nested query could help you out with that without using more `INNER JOIN`s, which would significantly harm the performance.
+In my practice, if you are gonna select those with certain criterion like `id = some_kinda_id`, the nested query could help you out with that without using more `INNER JOIN`s, which would significantly boost up the performance.

 For example, queries using nested query: